bufbuild/protobuf-es/MANUAL.md

 | sint32        | number          | 32-bit signed integer with variable length, most efficient for negative numbers | `0`                 |
 | sint64        | bigint          | 64-bit signed integer with variable length, most efficient for negative numbers | `0n`                |

-Scalar fields use the zero-value as default.
+Scalar fields use the zero-value as the default.

-If `bigint` is not available in your environment, you can still serialize and deserialize messages with 64-bit integral fields without losing any data, but the fields will hold `string` values instead of `bigint`.
+If `bigint` isn't available in your environment, you can still serialize and deserialize messages with 64-bit integral fields without losing any data, but the fields hold `string` values instead of `bigint`.

-If you prefer a field to use `string` instead of `bigint`, use the field option `jstype = JS_STRING`:
+If you prefer that a field use `string` instead of `bigint`, use the field option `jstype = JS_STRING`:

 ```protobuf
   int64 field = 1 [jstype = JS_STRING]; // will generate `field: string`